borevitzlab/traitcapture-info/2014-KDM-abic_abstract.md

 image based phenotypes including photosynthetic efficiency.
 Computational image analysis provides quantitative, real-time metrics of growth and development on plants grown under dynamic environments.
-Hierarchical genomic analyses from reduced-representation sequencing to low and high coverage whole (epi-)genome and haplotype imputation are integrated within TraitCapture.
+Hierarchical genomic analyses from reduced-representation to whole (epi)genome sequencing with haplotype based imputation will be integrated within TraitCapture.
 Genome-wide association studies are used to dissect phenotypic variation across environments into quantitative trait loci with candidate genes.
 Finally, functional structural plant models will be used to predict the performance of various genetic combinations under future variable climates to select what to